finagle/finch/README.md

 * `Conflict`
 * `InternalServerError`

-Thay may be ussed as follows:
+They may be used as follows:

 ```scala
 object Hello extends Service[HttpRequest, HttpResponse] {